Yang Enterprises: Espionage allegations

 Curtis also alleged that YEI had spied on NASA by downloading documents from its computers.
-He told a reporter from the The Daytona Beach News-Journal that YEI employed an undocumented immigrant from China, Hai Lin Nee, while contracted with NASA.
+He told a reporter from The Daytona Beach News-Journal that YEI employed an undocumented immigrant from China, Hai Lin Nee, while contracted with NASA.
 Curtis said that Nee was working on projects with access to data from NASA and the state of Florida.
 In March 2004, Nee was arrested in a sting operation by United States Immigration and Customs Enforcement for attempting to mail low-noise amplifier chips to Beijing in 1999, which could be used for missile guidance.
 YEI denied having Nee as an employee, which was contradicted by state records.
 Curtis shared his findings with a NASA investigator in 2002, but the outcome of that investigation is unknown.
 As of December 2004, these allegations were under investigation by Citizens for Responsibility and Ethics in Washington and by the office of then-senator Bill Nelson.